arnaldpuy/uncertainy_irrigation_modelling/README.md

 # Fifty years of research have deepened uncertainties in global irrigation water use

-[Arnald Puy](https://www.arnaldpuy.com/), Carmen Aguiló-Rivera, Seth N. Linga, Naomi Clarke, Lieke A. Melsen
+[Arnald Puy](https://www.arnaldpuy.com/), Carmen Aguiló-Rivera, Seth N. Linga, Naomi Clarke, Olivia Richards, Samuel Flinders and Lieke A. Melsen

 This study compiles 1,624 global irrigation water withdrawal estimates (1990–2100) from literature published between 1974 and 2025 and analyzes the uncertainty spread